 What is the number one thing you can do to help yourself?
 Figure out your own “writing practice.”
 That could involve getting up at 5:00 a.m.
 It could involve working all day Saturday.
-It could involve getting up after everyone else has gone to bed.
+It could involve getting up after your family has gone to bed.
+(That’s what Diane Gabaldon did when she wrote Outlander.)
 Whatever habits you develop around regularly showing up at your desk are the habits that will turn you from a dilettante into a writer.
 As James Baldwin said, a writer’s job is “to fill the bookshelf.”

 This website is all about helping you write the best book you can write, helping you find a path to publication, and helping you connect with readers.

 I know a good bit about the writing craft, and I’m eager to share my successes and failures, including what I am still learning about how to find and connect with readers.